Tips, FAQ and Furniture Practicalities for the Active Learning Spaces at the Science Park

 Tip #2: Remove the brakes and use the wheels for easy, noiseless rearrangement.

-the coloured chairs in A1.28?
+The coloured chairs in A1.28?

 The chairs in this room are an experiment.
 Seven group tables have their own colour of chairs, and one table has mixed chairs.
 Next to creating a friendly look in the room, the colours can help you to: